 The best self-help material available for those with Dependent Personality Disorder is on the subject of codependency.
 Codependency refers to depending on relationships to provide one’s sense of self.

 “Codependents” have the need to constantly seek affirmation from others, which is destructive to their emotional well-being.
-One book that is highly recommended by therapists is Melanie Beattie’s Codependent No More.
+One book that is highly recommended by therapists is Melanie Beattie’s Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.
 A supplemental workbook is available.

 Obsessive-compulsive Personality Disorder

 Obsessive-compulsive Personality Disorder is marked by a rigidity in thinking and behaving.
 Preoccupied with rules and organization, they can come across as inflexible and stubborn.
 Their perfectionism can drain the joy right out of their own lives.

 Those with Obsessive-compulsive Personality Disorder have trouble letting loose and having fun.
 They are known to dedicate excessive time to work to the exclusion of leisure time.
 They are the incarnation of “all work and no play”.